- 1 Different types of Brokerages and Charges Include

 Lot size in case of options trading

 Also, the best online brokerage calculator would also help you in calculating the brokerage fee and the other charges across various segments of trading, i.e.

-Now, as you have the understanding of how and why you should use a brokerage calculator, you may go ahead and use the brokerage calculator online in India on the basis of your personal preferences that you may have for a stock broker.
-These brokers can be segregated into discount brokers and full service brokers so that it is easy for you to select a broker on the basis of your requirement.
+Now, as you have an understanding of how and why you should use a brokerage calculator, you may go ahead and use the brokerage calculator online in India on the basis of your personal preferences that you may have for a stockbroker.
+These brokers can be segregated into discount brokers and full-service brokers so that it is easy for you to select a broker on the basis of your requirement.

 Different types of Demat account charges

 Apart from the brokerage charges, there are different types of fee which are usually levied by stock brokers: